Tips to stop the spread of flu germs

-Most people who catch the flu get better within a week.
+Most people who catch the flu get better in a week.
 But even when you feel better, you can still make other people sick.
-Getting your flu shot is the best way to protect yourself and others from the flu.
-Your primary care doctor can give you the shot.
-Your local pharmacy may be a quick and easy choice too.
-Be sure to talk to your doctor if you have any concerns.
+Getting your flu shot is the best way to keep yourself and others safe from the flu.

 But what if you or someone in your home is already sick?
 What can you do to stop the spread of germs?

 Flu germs spread from person to person through coughing and sneezing.
-People can also catch it by touching surfaces and objects with flu germs on them.
+People can also catch it by touching anything with flu germs on it.
 Here are some tips that may help you stop the spread of illness.

 Wash your hands often.
-This is one of the most important things you can do to help stop the spread of germs.
+This is one of the best things you can do to help stop the spread of germs.
 Wash your hands for at least 20 seconds with soap and running water.
-When you’re out, bring an alcohol-based hand cleanser with you.
-It should contain at least 60 percent alcohol.
-That way, you’ll always be ready even if soap and water aren’t available.
+If soap and water aren't nearby, use an alcohol-based hand sanitizer with at least 60% alcohol.

 Cover your mouth and nose with a clean tissue when you cough or sneeze.
-Throw the tissue away as soon as you use it.
+Throw the tissue away after you're done using it.
 If you don’t have a tissue, cover your nose and mouth with your upper sleeve or the crook of your elbow.
 Don’t cough or sneeze into your hands.

 Keep your hands away from your mouth, nose and eyes.
 This is how germs on your hands spread to your body.

 Don’t share knives and forks, drinking glasses or bottles with anyone.

-Disinfect surfaces and objects that you use often.
-Things like kitchen countertops, doors, sink handles and light switches, for example.
+Disinfect often.
+Clean things such as kitchen countertops, doors, sink handles and light switches.
 Harmful germs can live on surfaces for hours.
 That’s why it’s important to clean them often with a disinfectant.

 Don’t get too close to friends and family.
 Keeping your distance will help lower the chance of people catching the flu from you.

-- Centers for Disease Control and Prevention.
-Accessed: September 2, 2016.
+- Centers for Disease Control and Prevention: https://www.cdc.gov/flu/index.htm